Become an Effective Team Building Facilitator

 Step 12:

-The leader and facilitator either begin designing the second workshop, or they decide to transfer that responsibility to others.
+The leader and facilitator either begin designing the second workshop or decide to transfer that responsibility to others.

 If the facilitator is asked to design the next workshop, the cycle continues onward, beginning with Step 1 again.

-As the cycle is repeated over time, the team grows and evolves together.
+As the cycle is repeated over time, the team grows and evolves together into another Right-Minded Team That Works Together As One.